Why sex therapy?

 You’re not alone.
 Almost everyone encounters sexual problems at some point in their lives.

 These problems may relate to stress or tiredness or physical illness.
 Some cases can arise from relationship issues and issues at work or financial problems can also cause problems.
+Low sexual desire and sexual frequency disagreements are common issues experienced by couples.
 Even the stress of a new addition to the family can have repercussions in the bedroom.

 Most people find that their sexual problems are temporary.
 If problems last, however, modern sex therapy offers a repertoire of psychological and specific physical techniques that can help.
 Psychology Melbourne has a number of sensitive, supportive psychologists who have helped hundreds of individuals and couples overcome the difficulties that prevent them from engaging in and/or enjoying satisfactory intercourse and orgasm.